 Finding the Best Rates

 Once you’ve made the decision to insure your watercraft, finding a policy at a price that’s right for you has become incredibly easy.
 Just like the Florida auto insurance market, Florida boat insurers have taken to the web with a variety of sites for researching rates and policies.
-Each company has its own boat policy section, and many of the same players in the Florida auto insurance game such as Geico, State Farm and Progressive, also offer watercraft policies.
+Each company has its own boat policy section, and many of the same players in the Florida auto insurance game such as GEICO, State Farm and Progressive, also offer watercraft policies.
 There are also a variety of sites that provide rates for a number of carriers at once.
 You simply enter the type of watercraft you’re insuring, year of purchase, estimated value and policy type you are looking for, and a list of results is displayed.
 You can then click each result for further information and a link to the carrier’s site to sign up for a policy.
-You can have a policy before you power down your computer.
+Furthermore, you can have a policy before you power down your computer.

 Protect Your Boat